chevere/docs/reference/Chevere/Interfaces/Parameter/ParametersInterface.md

 ### has

-Indicates whether the instance has a parameter by name.
+Indicates whether the instance has a parameter by name(s).

 ::: warning Parameters
-- *parameter*: string
+- *...parameter*: string
 :::

 ::: tip Return